Bethesda, Gwynedd: Modern Bethesda

-The population of Bethesda was 4,735 people in 2011.
+The population of Bethesda was 4,735 in 2011.
 Current opportunities for employment in the town are limited: there are a few manufacturing businesses; most businesses are in the low-paid service sector and hospitality industry.
-For employment with higher earning potential, residents tend to commute to towns along the North Wales coast.

 Ysgol Dyffryn Ogwen ("Ogwen Valley School") is a bilingual comprehensive school, with 374 pupils, established in 1951.

 Zip World Velocity in Penrhyn Quarry is the longest zipline in Europe, at just over 1600 m long, and brings the town hundreds of visitors.